YWCA Peterborough Haliburton support and crisis services for women who experience violence are still available.

 · are concerned about your safety and your children’s safety

 · are ready to leave and wonder if there’s a safe place to go

 · would like to find out more so you can refer a friend or family member

 Crossroads Shelter and HERS – Haliburton Emergency Rural SafeSpace are essential services for women and children fleeing violence in Peterborough and Haliburton County.
 We will continue to provide reliable, confidential support, resources, safety and information around the clock.

 Our offices are closed to the public and we are doing our part to Flatten the Curve.
 Staff who usually work at our Simcoe Street Office, Women’s Centre of Haliburton County and Centennial Crescent Housing Community are working remotely and will continue to provide assistance by phone, text and email during regular business hours (Monday – Friday, 9:00 am – 4:30 pm).

-We encourage you to consider helping where you feel it is most needed.
 Now more than ever, we know that caring for others will help us through the most difficult times ahead.

 At this time we are focusing on the many changes needed to continue providing services that our communities rely on.
 For updates and information please check this page regularly, or follow us on Facebook, Twitter or Instagram.